o-rami/React-Field-Agent/README.md

   * "Delete Agent" /agents/delete/:id (optional) - Renders a component that displays a confirmation message to delete the agent specified by the :id route parameter
   * "Not Found" - Renders a component that displays a friendly "not found" message if the requested route doesn't match one of the defined routes

-### Create new components as needed to support the above routes:
-* Component to display all agents
-* Component to add an agent
-* Component to update an agent
-* Optionally, a component to delete an agent (it's okay to handle delete from the list component).

 ### Technical Requirements
 * Use Create React App.
 * Use fetch for async HTTP.